 1. Stable supply chains

-For companies producing products on a large scale, or operating continuous production lines in critical industries, having multiple suppliers for the same component in different parts of the word is a highly sensible move to help avoid downtime on the production line.
+Of course, for companies producing products on a large scale, or operating continuous production lines in critical industries, having multiple suppliers for the same component in different parts of the world is a highly sensible move to help avoid downtime on the production line.

-Although the Suez Canal isn’t blocked regularly, disruption is inevitable, and having a UK-based supplier will help to spread the load and reduce vulnerability to overseas crises.
+Although the Suez Canal isn’t blocked regularly and the Houthi rebel commercial ship attacks may not have a long term significant global impact, disruption is inevitable, and reshoring with a UK-based supplier will help to spread the load and reduce vulnerability to overseas crises.

-Of course, there is still risk of disruption within the UK – the Covid-19 pandemic and fuel shortage in 2021 are obvious examples of this.
+Of course, the UK isn’t immune to hiccups – the Covid-19 pandemic and fuel shortage in 2021 are obvious examples of this.
 But any steps taken to reduce supply chain complexity will help to minimise the risk and reduce exposure.

 2. Shorter lead times